smera-renjithlal/smera-renjithlal/README.md

 # Hi, I'm Smera!

-I’m currently a junior at the National Institute of Technology, Calicut, majoring in Computer Science.<br> I’m deeply passionate about crafting innovative solutions that bring ease and simplicity to everyday life.
-When I’m not immersed in exploring web technologies or sharpening my DSA skills, you’ll likely find me curled up with a good book and a steaming hot cup of coffee.<br><br>
+I’m currently a junior at the National Institute of Technology, Calicut, majoring in Computer Science.<br> When I’m not immersed in exploring web technologies or sharpening my DSA skills, you’ll likely find me curled up with a good book and a steaming hot cup of coffee.<br><br>

 ## 🌐 Socials